 The woman laughed and so did three others.
 So there were four of them.
 From the laughter, the woman was joined by a young girl, an older man, and a younger man.

-“If you aren’t military or police and you’re certainly not Black-Star, who are you and what do you want?”
-If they’d been Black-Star, I’d be already dead.
+“If you aren’t military or police and you’re certainly not Black-Sun, who are you and what do you want?”
+If they’d been Black-Sun, I’d be already dead.

 I’d figured out the knots on my hands but didn’t want to release them without knowing more of the layout and where everyone was.